An Interactive Process

 All the music on these three albums was performed in real time and created solely by human voice (except for two tracks on Coalescence).
 The music in the water tower was recorded in candlelit darkness using a stereo microphone and digital recorder, without any electronic manipulation, studio overdubbing, or other artificial enhancements.

-What one hears on Sky and Coalescence (and the 3 water tower pieces on Innertones) is almost exactly what it sounded like inside the water tower as the music was being created.
+What one hears on Sky and Coalescence (and 3 pieces on Innertones) is almost exactly what it sounded like inside the water tower as the music was being created.

 Most of the tracks are just two or three people overtone singing in real time -- and nothing more.
-Much of the richness, complexity, and uniqueness of these recordings comes from the interplay between the reverberant environment, in which several notes linger for many seconds, and harmonic overtone singing (each voice singing 2 notes at once or more).
+Much of the richness, complexity, and uniqueness of these recordings comes from the interplay between the reverberant acoustics of the water tower, in which notes linger for many seconds, and harmonic overtone singing - each voice singing 2 or more notes at once.